Skip to Content

 Plain and simple, if a woman is ignored and steamrolled, she will be unhappy about her experience giving birth.
 This dissatisfaction can have long lasting consequences in the way she mothers, her self-esteem, and future pregnancies.

-Communicating with care providers is a two way street and sometimes both parties lack the skills to come to the desired outcome.
+Communicating birth preferences with care providers is a two way street and sometimes both parties lack the skills to come to the desired outcome.
 This blog post teaches the b.r.a.i.n. acronym tool on how to ask questions and get good information in order to make the best decision for each individual, their baby, and family.

 Assume Positive Intentions